madebymany/css-patterns/README.md

 ```scss
 @extend %inline-list;
 ```
-Extends unstyled list to remove the default styles from a list and it's children, and dislay's those children as ``inline-block`` elements.
+Extends unstyled list to remove the default styles from a list and its children, and dislays those children as ``inline-block`` elements.

 This pattern adds the ``inline-block`` property to list items using a child combinator (``> *``).
 For compatibility with IE<8 add the following to your list item CSS.